desmos-labs/primer/phase-4/update-node.md

 Additionally, you will also earn more tokens the longer you keep the node running.
 To know more about this please reference the [Validators program](validators-program/overview.md).

-Please note that the `morpheus-3000` status is planned to be exported at height `820,300`, which we estimate to be around 24 April 2020 03:00 UTC.
+Please note that we exported the `morpheus-3000` state at height `845,600`.

-However, to allow all validators to have a change or earning all the tokens by completing this challenge, we will **start counting the precommits from the first block generated after 27 April 2020 05:00 UTC**.
+However, to allow all validators to have a chance of earning all the tokens by completing this challenge, we will **start counting the precommits from the first block generated after 29 April 2020 05:00 UTC**.
 :::

 When a new version of Desmos is released, all validators need to update their node so that it can keep running properly.
-Following you will find the guide on how you can do this making sure everything is ready for when the new chain is started.
+Following you will find the guide on how you can do this making sure everything is ready for when the new chain starts.

-## Quick update
-The following guide is based on the genesis file we have already published on our GitHub repository.
-If you feel comfortable with what we have done, you can follow the below steps.
-On the other hand, if you want to check that what we have done is correct and not malicious, you can perform a [manual update](#manual-update) instead.

-In order to perform the quick update, execute the following commands.

 1. Stop the running service:
    ```bash